maticnetwork/heimdall/bor/README.md

 }
 ```

-and then intialises and stores the span:
+and then initialises and stores the span:

 ```
 newSpan := hmTypes.NewSpan(